Ebbe/arask/README.md

 # Arask
 Automatic RAils taSKs (with minimal setup).

 No need to setup anything outside of Rails.
 If Rails is running, so is Arask.
+If Rails has been stopped, the next time rails starts, Arask will go through overdue jobs and perform them.

 Use cron syntax or simply define the interval.